Diabetes Type 1: Management

 - Check your feet each day for cuts, scratches, calluses, or other wounds.
 Look for redness and swelling, and feel for warmth.
 Wear shoes that fit well.
 Check your shoes for rocks or other objects that can hurt your feet.
 Do not walk barefoot or wear shoes without socks.
 Wear cotton socks to help keep your feet dry.

-- Ask about vaccines.
-You have a higher risk for serious illness if you get the flu, pneumonia, or hepatitis.
-Ask your provider if you should get a flu, pneumonia, or hepatitis B vaccine, and when to get the vaccine.
+- Ask about vaccines you may need.
+You have a higher risk for serious illness if you get the flu, pneumonia, COVID-19, or hepatitis.
+Ask your provider if you should get vaccines to prevent these or other diseases, and when to get the vaccines.

 Have someone call your local emergency number (911 in the US) if: